elisemercury/NewsCollector/README.md

 # :newspaper: Python NewsCollector

 As the internet has grown, the available **sources of information at our disposal have equally grown**.
 Nowadays, if you want to update yourself with the most important news of the day, you have a **vast variety of news sources** to choose from.
-Since we have that many news sources at our disposal, instead of manually going through all their content…
+Since we have that many news sources at our disposal, instead of manually going through all their content...

 **Couldn't we let **automation** pick the top news stories from various newspapers for us, and nicely combine them into a newsletter?**